goadesign/goa/README.md

 description to generate specialized service helper code, client code and documentation.
-Goa is extensible via plugins, for example the [goakit](https://github.com/goadesign/plugins/tree/master/goakit) plugin generates code that leverage the [go-kit](https://github.com/go-kit/kit) library.
+Goa is extensible via plugins, for example the [goakit](https://github.com/goadesign/plugins/tree/master/goakit) plugin generates code that leverage the Go kit library.

 The service design describes the transport independent layer of the services in the form of simple methods that accept a context and a payload and return a